top of page

 My heading “Shy is good” endeavours to allay the misconception that shyness is a negative trait but rather the manifestation of a particular personality type.
 So no longer envy that brash, outgoing party type.
 Be your shy, thoughtful self.

-I view shyness as a personality trait and do not make a valued judgement though society can wrongly consider it to be a personality weakness.
+I view shyness as an individual personality trait and do not make a valued judgement though society can wrongly consider it to be a personality weakness.

 bottom of page